 - The F85 has a 4hp motor.
 Compared to a 3.5hp motor on the Commercial 1750.

 - There is a larger 14 inch HD tilt and pivot screen on the Nordictrack 1750.
-With the F85 offering a 10.1 inch touch screen running an android system.
+With the F85 offers a larger 15.6 inch touch screen running an android system.

 - The F85 comes with a lifetime warranty on its frame, motor and deck.
 And 5 year electronics and parts.
 The Commercial 1750 has a warranty offering 10-Year frame, 2-year parts, and 1-year labor.